Does it feel like your current thyroid treatment isn’t working?

 The presence of thyroid antibodies may be a clue that you have a condition known as Hashimoto’s thyroiditis.

-In many cases the standard and conventional approach to this condition is to simply "watch and wait".
+In many cases, the standard and conventional approach to this condition are to simply “watch and wait”.

 In this condition, your body creates antibodies which eventually destroy your thyroid gland and lead to reliance upon thyroid medication indefinitely.